junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 ---

-Whoo..
-4 weeks of this journey with React/Redux project is finally done!
-I feel like it was way longer than 4 weeks..
-As always, I started with struggle and ended with gaining lots of knowledge from it.
+Four weeks into my React/Redux project and it's finally done!
+It felt a lot longer like every other project.
+They always start as a struggle that later ends with me gaining a lot of useful knowledge and experience.

-I got this idea from a book that I received as a gift from my husband for our anniversary.
-The book is about doing things that I have no idea what it is till I scratch off from the list and putting pics as the proof after I finish the challenge.
-My App has the same concept.
-I have adventure list and it won't show exactly what it is till the user scratchs off the adventure.
-Then the user can see the name and description of the adventure and can post an evidnece with a photo.
+I got the concept of my app from a book that I received as a gift from my husband for our anniversary.
+The book is made of random date challenges that a couple has to commit to before scratching off the challenge and finding out what it is.
+Then once the couple completes the challenge they can add photos inside of the book for memories.
+I used the same concept for my app, but in digital form.

 ## Rails API Backend
 I built this App with React/Redux Frontend and Rails API Backend.